Project-Opensource/AES-GCM-SIV/README.md

 } GCM128_CONTEXT;
 ```

-Due to a lack of knowledge of the OpenSSL architecture (with the providers directory), we were unable to integrate our code.
-Therefore, we have reused the AES and AES-CTR functions from the repository:
+Due to a lack of knowledge of the OpenSSL architecture (with the providers directory), we were unable to integrate our code to the project.
+Therefore, we have used the AES and AES-CTR functions from this repository:
 [kokke / Tiny AES in C](https://github.com/kokke/tiny-AES-c)

-And we used the code of the POLYVAL function created by:
+We also used the code of the POLYVAL_Horner function created by:
 [Shay-Gueron / AES-GCM-SIV](https://github.com/Shay-Gueron/AES-GCM-SIV)

 These dependencies have been placed in the utils directory.